 - 1/2 teaspoon + 1/8 teaspoon baking powder

 - 1/2 teaspoon vanilla extract

 - 2 tablespoons sour cream

 - 2 tablespoons milk

-In a medium bowl, combine butter and granulated sugar and cream them together until light and fluffy, about 1 minute.
+- In a medium bowl, combine butter and granulated sugar.
+Cream them together until light and fluffy, about 1 minute.
 Add egg and vanilla and beat until well-combined.
 Add sour cream and mix well.
 Add half of the flour mixture and stir until just mixed.
 Add 1 tablespoon of milk and stir until just mixed.
 Repeat with the remaining flour mixture and milk.

 Adapted From Cooking Classy